apecloud/kubeblocks/docs/user_docs/kubeblocks-for-mysql/cluster-management/scale-for-apecloud-mysql.md

    **Option 2.** Create an OpsRequest

-   Run the command below to apply an OpsRequest to the specified cluster.
+   Apply an OpsRequest to the specified cluster.
 Configure the parameters according to your needs.

    ```bash
    kubectl apply -f - <<EOF